 Keep in mind this is a ricotta based cheesecake - not one based on cream cheese.
 The texture is going to be different (and delicious) in its own right .

 Zucchini Ricotta Cheesecake

 To shred the zucchini use a box grater - most micro planes are too fine, you want shredded zucchini, not mush.
 Feel free to play around with the "add-in" ingredients - for example, use whatever chopped herbs you like.
 I had dill on hand, and I like how it tastes with summer squash, so dill it was.
-I suspect anything from chopped olives, sun-dried tomatoes, or chives, to spices, chopped spinach, or corn could work here.
+I suspect anything from chopped olives, sun-dried tomatoes, or chives, to spices, chopped spinach, or corn would work here.
 Also, when I have the time and inclination I'll drain the ricotta through cheesecloth to get even more moisture out of the cake, but to be honest, most times I won't bother.
 Lastly, I use a springform pan here, but you could use an equivalent baking dish or deep tart pan as well.

-2 cups zucchini, unpeeled & grated
+- 2 cups zucchini unpeeled & grated

-1 teaspoon fine grain sea salt
+- 1 teaspoon fine grain sea salt

-2 1/2 cups ricotta cheese
+- 2 1/2 cups ricotta cheese

-1/2 cup freshly shredded Parmesan cheese
+- 1/2 cup Parmesan cheese freshly shredded

-2 shallots, chopped
+- 2 shallots chopped

-2 cloves garlic, chopped
+- 2 cloves garlic chopped

-1/4 cup fresh dill, chopped
+- 1/4 cup fresh dill chopped

-zest of one lemon
+- zest of one lemon

-2 large eggs, well beaten
+- 2 large eggs well beaten

-1/3 cup goat cheese, crumbled
+- 1/3 cup goat cheese crumbled

 Preheat oven to 325F degrees, racks the middle.
 Butter/oil a 7-inch springform pan.

 In the meantime, combine the ricotta cheese, Parmesan cheese, shallots, garlic, dill and lemon zest in a medium bowl.
 Stir in the eggs and continue mixing until well combined.
 Now stir in the shredded zucchini.
 Fill the springform pan with the ricotta mixture and place on a baking sheet.
 Place in the oven and bake for sixty minutes.
 If there is any moisture left on top of the cake at this point, carefully use a bit of paper towel to dab it off.
-Now sprinkle with the goat cheese and return to the oven for another 20 -30 minutes or until the goat cheese is melted and the cake barely jiggles in the center (it will set up more as it cools).
+Now sprinkle with the goat cheese and return to the oven for another 20 to 30 minutes or until the goat cheese is melted and the cake barely jiggles in the center (it will set up more as it cools).

 At this point, if the cake is baked and set, but the top isn't quite golden, I'll zap it with the broiler (just about a minute) to get a bit more color on top.
 Remove from the oven and let cool five minutes, then release the cake from its pan.
 Cool completely, serve at room temperature drizzled with a bit of olive oil and a few sprigs of dill.